Kostmic/Go_course/README.md

 # Go_course
-Code written while following a course to learn how to make Go microservices in preparation for my bachelors task
+Code written while following a course learning how to make Go microservices in preparation for my bachelors task.